 So, dig deeper and check if the interest rates are really low for you.
 Moreover, you need to factor-in other costs – processing and administrative fees, legal fees, conversion charges, prepayment fees and so on.
 It could effectively increase the borrowing rates for you.

-are usually cheaper than fixed rates (partially fixed that is) and that is because you take the full risk of the fluctuations in the interest rate in the economy.
-So, be prepared for the extension of loan tenures – if interest rates move up. interest loans
+Floating rate interest loans are usually cheaper than fixed rates (partially fixed that is) and that is because you take the full risk of the fluctuations in the interest rate in the economy.
+So, be prepared for the extension of loan tenures – if interest rates move up.

 Check Out Fixed vs Floating Interest Rate